Pull-Push/Smershdern/README.md

 5/17/24 - work on the custom smashdown randomizer

 5/21/24 - made progress of the randomizer. need to figure out how to link CSV files together.
 Might need to rework and set everything up as SQLite to place nice with DJANGO.

+5/24/24 - found much better way to set up randomized. need to figure out removal of duplicates from each list